pinpoint-apm/pinpoint/README.md

 * Install agents without changing a single line of code
 * Minimal impact on performance (approximately 3% increase in resource usage)

-## Latest Release (2015/9/9)
+## Latest Release (2015/11/23)
-We're happy to announce the release of Pinpoint **v1.1.1**. <br/>
+We're happy to announce the release of Pinpoint **v1.5.0**. <br/>
-Please check release note at (https://github.com/naver/pinpoint/releases/tag/1.1.1)<br/>
+Please check the release note at (https://github.com/naver/pinpoint/releases/tag/1.5.0)<br/>
-We're now focusing on developing **v1.5.0**.
+We're now focusing on developing **v1.5.1**.

 ## Overview
 Services nowadays often consist of many different components, communicating amongst themselves as well as making API calls to external services.
 How each and every transaction gets executed is often left as a blackbox.
-Pinpoint traces transaction flows between these components and provides a clear view to identify problem areas and potential bottlenecks.
+Pinpoint traces transaction flows between these components and provides a clear view to identify problem areas and potential bottlenecks.<br/>
+For a more intimate guide, please check out our *[Introduction to Pinpoint](https://github.com/naver/pinpoint/wiki#simple-video-clip)* video clip.

 * **ServerMap** - Understand the topology of any distributed systems by visualizing how their components are interconnected.
 Clicking on a node reveals details about the component, such as its current status, and transaction count.
 * **Realtime Active Thread Chart** - Monitor active threads inside applications in real-time.